2016 Kansas State Wildcats baseball team

-The 2016 Kansas State Wildcats baseball team represents Kansas State University during the 2016 NCAA Division I baseball season.
-The Wildcats will their home games at Tointon Family Stadium as a member of the Big 12 Conference.
-They are led by head coach Brad Hill, in his 13th season at Kansas State.
+The 2016 Kansas State Wildcats baseball team represented Kansas State University during the 2016 NCAA Division I baseball season.
+The Wildcats played their home games at Tointon Family Stadium as a member of the Big 12 Conference.
+They were led by head coach Brad Hill, in his 13th season at Kansas State.

 Previous season

 The 2015 Kansas State Wildcats baseball team notched a 27–30 (10–14) record and finished sixth in the Big 12 Conference standings.
 The Wildcats reached the 2015 Big 12 Conference baseball tournament championship game, where they were eliminated in the second round.
 Kansas State did not receive an at-large bid to the 2015 NCAA Division I baseball tournament.